dguillaume24/Dashboard--Sales-performances-/README.md

 Variance: A measure of how much the values in the dataset vary.
 Higher variance indicates more spread out data.
 For example, the variance in sales is 388395.5885.
 Standard deviation: The square root of the variance, showing the average distance of each data point from the mean.
 For example, the standard deviation of sales is 623.2451005.
 Measures of Shape

 | Measure  | SALES       | Quantity    | Discount    | Profit      |
 |----------|-------------|-------------|-------------|-------------|
 | Skewness | 12.97275234 | 1.278544753 | 1.684294747 | 7.561431562 |
 | Kurtosis | 305.3117532 | 1.991889366 | 2.409546123 | 397.1885146 |

 Interpretation:

 Skewness: Indicates the asymmetry of the data distribution.
 Positive skewness means the data is skewed to the right.
 For example, sales have a high positive skewness of 12.97275234, indicating a long right tail.
 Kurtosis: Measures the "tailedness" of the data distribution.
 Higher kurtosis indicates more outliers.
 For example, sales have a very high kurtosis of 305.3117532, suggesting many extreme values.
 Other

 | Measure | SALES       | Quantity | Discount | Profit      |
 |---------|-------------|----------|----------|-------------|
 | Count   | 9994        | 9994     | 9994     | 9994        |
 | SUM     | 2297200.86  | 37873    | 1561.09  | 286397.0217 |

 Interpretation:

 Count: The number of observations in the dataset.
 For example, there are 9994 records for sales, quantity, discount, and profit.
 SUM: The total sum of all values in the dataset.
 For example, the total sales amount is 2297200.86.

+## Exploration
+1. Sales and profits
+- How do have they evolved over time
+- What is the distribution geographically
+- What are the best selling categories, subcategories, products
+- Display for each region, state, city the best selling categories, subcategories, products
+- Display the worst selling categories, subcategories, products
+- Display for each region, state, city the worst selling categories, subcategories, products
+- Display the sales per client, make a top ten
+- Show distribution of best customers geographically
+2.